Epping Forest District: History

 In August 2025, the district council was granted an interim injunction preventing the housing of Asylum seekers in the Bell hotel.
 The decision was reversed on appeal later that month.

+In March 2026, the government announced that it would abolish the district in 2028 as part of local government reform across Essex.
+These proposals were withdrawn in September 2026.

 Governance

 Epping Forest District Council provides district-level services.
 County-level services are provided by Essex County Council.
 The district is also entirely covered by civil parishes, which form a third tier of local government.

 Political control

-The council has been under Conservative control since 2006.
+The council has been under no overall control with a minority Conservative Party administration since 2025, when two Conservative councillors became independents.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: